 Work and business opportunities

 Before moving, ensure the destination offers adequate work permits and business opportunities.
 Countries with Golden Visas, like Cyrpus and Greece, allow you to invest in real estate or businesses to gain residency.
-These visas provide legal residency and grant the freedom to operate businesses, making them highly attractive to U.S. citizens seeking entrepreneurial opportunities abroad.
+These visas provide legal residency and grant the freedom to operate businesses, making them highly attractive to U.S. citizens interested in entrepreneurial opportunities.

 Moving with family